 Atum (or Ra) along with his eight descendants make up the Ennead of Heliopolis in ancient Egypt.
 Undoubtedly, the Heliopolis creation story is one of the major events found in ancient Egyptian religion.

 Proto-Indo-European Creation Myths

 Among many Proto-Indo-European cultures, Ymir was the force that existed in the time before time.
 This being was also the embodiment of the vast sea of chaos (Ginnungagap) – a region devoid of any life form or structure or order.
-Thus Ymir was there long before famous Nordic gods like Odin, Thor or Freya even came onto the scene.
+Thus Ymir was there long before famous Norse gods like Odin, Thor or Freya even came onto the scene.

 Due to the absence of any celestial body, sea, land or crops, Ymir is believed to have suckled on a primordial cow called Audhumla.

 One time, while suckling on Audhumla, two enormous giants were asexually produced from Ymir’s perspirations.
 The myth goes on to say that a third giant, equally as large as the first two, also emerged from Ymir’s legs.